Lieutenant Colonel William McKenzie, MC, OBE - letters - 1914 - Part 3

 worthy of much sacrifice.
 It is a

-lovely ship with 2,500 odd souls on
+lovely ship with 2, 500 odd soldiers on

 board.
 The Officers are fine & treat

-me with extreme kindness some of
+me with extreme kindness, some of

-them are just 'ripping'.
+them are fast 'ripping'.
 A lot of

-Scotsmen.
-The Chief man is a Scot.
+Scotsman.
+The chief man is a Scot.

-& the bulk of the 4th Battalion Officers
+& the bulk of the 4th Battalion officers

 to which I am now attached are